DaoAI-Robotics-Inc/daoai_camera_studio_user_manual/docs/source/develop/api/index.rst

       .. group-tab:: C#

+         return:
+            - int: size (number of points) of point cloud.

          .. code-block:: c#

+            System::UInt64 getSize();

       .. group-tab:: Python

          .. code-block:: python

-   Operator ():
+   getPoint:
       Obtain a reference to a point given by a 1D linear index (from 0 to number of points).

    .. tabs::

       .. group-tab:: C++

          Parameters:
             - idx[in]: index value
          return:
             - Point: reference to a point

          .. code-block:: C++